Sign In Register

 Healthcare Facilities386

-Bowman has an average annual temperature of 62°F (16°C).
+Bowman enjoys a temperate climate with an average annual temperature of 62°F (16°C).
 Winters average 39°F in January while summers reach 82°F in July.
-Annual precipitation is 52.2 inches.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 52.2 inches (wetter than the 38-inch national average).
+The area receives 1.8 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 233 feet.

 Temperature